-Get into the Halloween spirit by experimenting with colourful drinks and ghastly garnishes.
+Get into the Halloween spirit by experimenting with colorful drinks and ghastly garnishes.
 Spooky Halloween cocktail ideas abound, but it’s relatively simple to create a frightfully fantastic evening for you and your guests.
-Contrast classic Halloween colours using dark liqueurs, and transform every day ingredients into garnishes.
+Contrast classic Halloween colors using dark liqueurs, and transform every day ingredients into garnishes.

 These drinks incorporate the Halloween theme and work best when accompanied by a festive garnish.

 Dark and Stormy: Dissolve ¼ cup of powdered sugar in a pitcher with ½ cup of lime juice.
-Stir in 350 ml of spiced rum and chill the drink in the refrigerator until cold, about one hour.
-Stir 750 ml of ginger beer into the pitcher.
+Stir in 12 ounces of spiced rum and chill the drink in the refrigerator until cold, about one hour.
+Stir 36 ounces of ginger beer into the pitcher.
 Transfer the drink to a punch bowl and add one or two lychee "eyeball" ice cubes to each glass (see below garnish descriptions).

 Lychee fruit eyeballs: Separate the lychee fruit from the heavy syrup in the can.
 Insert a blueberry or raspberry into the hole of each lychee.
 Place the stuffed lychees in ice cube trays and pour the syrup over them.
 Freeze the lychees and add them to the drinks just before serving.
 Alternatively, skewer the eyeballs with cocktail swords instead of freezing them and dab a little raspberry or cherry preserve around the "irises" to give the impression of veins.
 Suspend the skewered eyeballs across the rims of the glasses before serving.

 Bleeding heart beets: Trim a whole or halved pickled beet using a paring knife so it resembles a heart.
 Skewer each beet with a cocktail sword and drop it in the drink before serving.
 This garnish works best in light-colored drinks.